greenelab/deep-review/all-sections.md

 Else we risk building detectors not for CREs but putative CREs.
 The best model of negative sample needs also to be considered, as does the problem of imbalanced data.
 In a sentence, these methods can only be as good as their training data.
-Finally, intepretability is a problem but one that appears to be solvable given empirical approaches.
+Finally, interpretability is a problem but one that appears to be solvable given empirical approaches.

 `TODO: discuss enhancer-promoter and enhancer-target prediction`